junkdog/beamterm/README.md

 *When the EMOJI flag (bit 12) is set, BOLD and ITALIC flags are ignored as emoji only support Normal style.

+**Note:** For layer coordinate calculation, only bits 0-12 are used (mask `0x1FFF`).
+The UNDERLINE and STRIKETHROUGH flags (bits 13-14) are purely rendering effects and don't affect texture atlas positioning.

 #### ID to 2D Array Position Examples

 | Character | Style       | Glyph ID | Calculation            | Result                |